Jineeary/meetro/CONTRIBUTING.md

 ### Did you find a bug?

-⚠️ Before reporting the issue, please check the following I'd appreciate it if you could **check if it's a bug already reported**!
+⚠️ Before reporting the issue, please check the following I'd appreciate it if you could **check if it's a [bug already reported](https://github.com/Jineeary/meetro/blob/main/.github/ISSUE_TEMPLATE/bug_report.yml)**!

 The problem should be related to the bug in the library itself, not the code.

-If you're not sure if the bug is in the code or in the library, please ask us first at [mail](duswlsgodqhr@naver.com )!
+If you're not sure if the bug is in the code or in the library, please ask us first at [mail](duswlsgodqhr@naver.com)!
 This way we can respond faster.😎

 >[!tip]
->We have a number of other [emails](email2).
+>We have [chatbot](https://open.kakao.com/o/sIczM5Yg)!
 If you don't get an answer, please refer to it!
+You can get a response within 24 hours ❤️

 If you have confirmed that the bug has not been reported yet, please include the information below in the problem so that it can be resolved quickly